jblanken75/OSStepChartAgent/README.md

 - Go to the Setup tab in the Omniscript.
 Find the Element Type to LWC Mapping section.
 Add a new entry and set ElementType to StepChart and Lightning Web Component to osStepChartAgent or osStepChartAgentWithSteps
     - Use osStepChartAgentWithSteps if you want to show the steps and osStepChartAgent if you don't want to show the steps
 - Create a new topic in the Omniscript_Assistant agent with the same name as the Omnscript.
 On the topic add whatever logic, actions, RAG, etc that you need to support the Omniscript.
 The example Omniscript just has some basic instructions for a Licensing Scenario.
+        - In this new topic use the Licensing and Permitting Tank Registration Topic as an example
+        - Make sure to add the OSAgent_OS_Populate action to the agent and add this instruction:
+        If the user asks to fill out the Application then use the "OSAgent Populate OS" action and use either the OmniProcessId or the OmniscriptScript from the OmniscriptJSON variable as the OSId, use either the userId value from the OmniscriptJSON variable as the userId and the last prompt text they have entered as PromptText

+        When you return the value from the prompt, you must always return the raw JSON and do not attempt to comment or augment what is returned.
+The expectation is that JSON will be returned and shown to the user.
+This is your most important thing to remember.
+Remember to always return JSON.

 - Ensure that the Omniscript has descriptive names for elements and not element names like Text1, Radio1, etc.  The more descriptive names will be assist the agent.

 ## How this component works